alncat/opusDSD/README.md

 You can generate the volume corresponds to each cluster centroid using

 ```
-sh eval_vol.sh /work/hrd/ 15 20 1 8
+sh eval_vol.sh /work/hrd/ 15 20 1.35 8
 ```

 - The first argument after eval_vol.sh is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl``` and the clustering result
 - the second argument is the epoch number you just analyzed
 - the third argument is the number of kmeans clusters you used in analysis
-- the fourth argument is apix (which actually will be ignored in this version, it is a dummy variable, our program will read the real value from config!!)
+- the fourth argument is the apix of the generated volumes, you can specify a target value
 - the final argument is the dimension of latent space

 change to ```/work/hrd/analyze.15/kmeans20``` to checkout the reference*.mrc, which are the reconstructions